emberjs/rfcs/text/0000-decorators.md

 now would pose some risk.
-Additionally, [class fields](https://github.com/tc39/proposal-class-fields) are also required for effective use of decorators, and while they are stage 3 in the process, they have not yet been accepted either.
+Additionally, [class fields](https://github.com/tc39/proposal-class-fields) are also required for effective use of decorators, and while they are stage 3 in the process, they have not yet been fully accepted either.

-This RFC proposes making the `@tracked` decorator and class fields available in Ember for users who are comfortable taking that risk today.
 Ember cannot guarantee that the spec won't change, and such changes cannot apply to Ember's normal semver guarantees.
 But it can make the following guarantees:

 1. If there are changes to the spec, and it ***is*** possible to avoid changing the public APIs of decorators, then Ember will make the changes necessary to